 Examples of acts of serious insubordination that could potentially amount to gross misconduct could include where an employee:

 - Is verbally and/or physically rude, aggressive or threatening to their employer or superiors

 - Is noticeably disrespectful to their employer or superiors through the use of vulgar or mocking jibes

 - Criticises their employer or superiors, or the business or organisation as a whole, via social media or otherwise in a public manner

-Some employers may even set out in writing specific examples of what constitutes serious insubordination within the employee’s contract of employment or staff handbook as part of their overall disciplinary procedure.
+It is advisable to set out in writing specific examples of what constitutes serious insubordination within the employee’s contract of employment, staff handbook or as part of the organisation’s disciplinary policy.

 Dealing with insubordination at work

-The manner in which insubordination at work should be handled will primarily depend upon the nature and severity of the incident(s) in question.
+The manner in which insubordination at work should be handled will largely depend on the nature and severity of the incident(s) in question.